kevinalexandr19/geol_490_kfupm/README.md

-# geol_490_kfupm
+# GEOL 490 - Special Topics

+King Fahd University of Petroleum and Minerals.

-GEOL 490 - Special Topics course for the College of Petroleum Engineering and Geosciences (KFUPM).
+College of Petroleum Engineering and Geosciences.